Abram Petrovich Gannibal: Debate over Gannibal's place of birth

-Peter the Great with a black page, by Gustav Von Mardefeld.
-Gannibal would have been in his mid-twenties at the time of this painting, so he is not the black page depicted here.
+Peter the Great with a Black page, by Gustav Von Mardefeld.
+Gannibal would have been in his mid-twenties at the time of this painting, so he is not the Black page depicted here.

 Gannibal's actual place of birth continues to be uncertain, and is subject to speculation by modern historians.
 Until recent scholarly field work, it was generally assumed that he originated in Ethiopia.
-Chiefly Russian scholars for many years believed that he was from the vicinity of Mereb Melash, a province in present-day Eritrea.
+Chiefly Russian scholars for many years believed that he was from the vicinity of Mereb Melash, a province of the Ethiopian Empire in present-day Eritrea.
 In a letter he wrote to Empress Elizabeth, Peter the Great's daughter, Gannibal stated that he was from the town of "Logon" or "Lagone".
 Anthropologist Dmitry Anuchin wrote an essay about Alexander Pushkin in which he theorized that "Lagone" referred to Logo-chewa in Eritrea.
 In 1999, the Russian Institute in Addis Ababa, the capital of Ethiopia, also campaigned for a commemorative stamp to honor Pushkin's bicentennial.

 The governments of Ethiopia and Eritrea each claim that Gannibal was born in their respective territories.
 Under this belief, the Ethiopian government named a street in Addis Ababa after Alexander Pushkin, Gannibal's great-grandson.
 It also placed a bust of him near the African Union headquarters in 2002, and arranged for a statue of Pushkin to be transferred from Moscow to Addis Ababa in 2014.
 However, the notion that Gannibal may have been born in Ethiopia holds little currency with the general Ethiopian population.
 The Eritrean government asserts that Gannibal was instead born in Loggo Sarda, an area in modern Eritrea.
 It also erected its own statue of Pushkin and named a street after him in 2009.